 The Killam Fellowships Program provides an opportunity for exceptional undergraduate students from American universities to spend either one semester or a full academic year as an exchange student in Canada.
-Fellowship recipients receive $5,000 for one semester at a Canadian institution, health insurance,up to $800 for in-country travel and attend the Killam Orientation in Ottawa, ON and a spring Seminar in Washington, DC.
+Fellowship recipients receive $5,000 for one semester at a Canadian institution, health insurance, up to $800 for in-country travel, and attend the Killam Orientation in Ottawa, ON, and a spring Seminar in Washington, DC.

 British Marshall Fellowships

 British Marshall Scholarships are awarded to Americans of high ability to study for a degree in the United Kingdom.
-Forty Scholars are selected each year to study either at graduate or occasionally undergraduate level at a UK institution in any field of study.
+Forty Scholars are selected each year to study either at the graduate or occasionally at the undergraduate level at a UK institution in any field of study.
 Each scholarship is held for two years.

 National Security Education Program (NSEP): David L. Boren Scholarships & Fellowships for Undergraduates and Graduates

 NSEP Scholarships are intended to provide support to U.S. undergraduates who will pursue the study of languages and cultures currently underrepresented in study abroad and critical to U.S. national security.
-Study of a foreign language appropriate to the identified country must be part of the proposal.
+The study of a foreign language appropriate to the identified country must be part of the proposal.
 Awards are for a minimum of one academic term, including a summer term of six (6) weeks or longer.
 Preference will be given to applicants pursuing study abroad for a full academic year.
 Contact the Study Abroad Office for the on-campus application deadline.

-The Rhodes Scholarships, the oldest international fellowships, were initiated after the death of Cecil Rhodes in 1902, and now bring outstanding students from many countries around the world to the University of Oxford .
+The Rhodes Scholarships, the oldest international fellowships, were initiated after the death of Cecil Rhodes in 1902, and now bring outstanding students from many countries around the world to the University of Oxford.
 American Rhodes Scholars are selected through a decentralized process by which regional selection committees choose 32 Scholars each year from among those nominated by selection committees in each of the 50 states.

 RISE (Research Internship in Science and Engineering)

-RISE is a summer internship program in Germany for undergraduate students from the United States in the fields of biology, chemistry, physics, earth sciences and engineering.
+RISE is a summer internship program in Germany for undergraduate students from the United States in the fields of biology, chemistry, physics, earth sciences, and engineering.
 RISE offers unique opportunities for Bachelor students to work with research groups at universities and top research institutions across Germany for a period of 2 to 3 months during the summer.
 RISE interns are matched with doctoral students whom they assist and who serve as their mentors.
 The working language will be English.
 All scholarship holders receive stipends from the DAAD to help cover living expenses, while partner universities & research institutes provide housing assistance.

 The purpose of the Ambassadorial Scholarships program is to further international understanding and friendly relations among people of different countries.
 The program sponsors several types of scholarships for undergraduate and graduate students as well as for qualified professionals pursuing vocational studies.
-Cultural Ambassadorial Scholarships are for either three or six months of intensive language study and cultural immersion in another country and provide funds to cover round-trip transportation, language training expenses, and home stay living arrangements.
+Cultural Ambassadorial Scholarships are for either three or six months of intensive language study and cultural immersion in another country and provide funds to cover round-trip transportation, language training expenses, and homestay living arrangements.

 API Study Abroad Scholarships

-API awards approximately $400,000 in study abroad scholarships annually ranging from $250 -$1,000 per student.
+API awards approximately $400,000 in study abroad scholarships annually, ranging from $250 -$1,000 per student.
 Students may apply for multiple API scholarships (though may only be awarded one).

-CEA offers merit-based scholarships that award exceptional academic achievement, need-based scholarships that mitigate financial and economic barriers, and diversity scholarships for students from diverse backgrounds and for students with disabilities.
+CEA offers merit-based scholarships that award exceptional academic achievement, need-based scholarships that mitigate financial and economic barriers, and diversity scholarships for students from diverse backgrounds and students with disabilities.

 College Consortium for International Studies (CCIS)

 CCIS offers scholarships each term to students at the UofM.
 Students studying on CCIS sponsored programs are eligible for a CCIS scholarship.
 Scholarships will be awarded only to students with no previous collegiate-level study abroad experience.
-There is no application form and students should be nominated by the study abroad director.
+There is no application form, and students should be nominated by the study abroad director.
 Students will complete a statement of purpose if nominated and, if awarded, an essay upon returning from their study abroad experience.

 International Student Exchange Program (ISEP)

-ISEP provides scholarships for programs to Africa, South America, France, Germany and Australia.
+ISEP provides scholarships for programs to Africa, South America, France, Germany, and Australia.
 Students should access the ISEP website for information on award location and deadlines.
 The ISEP scholarship is open to students participating in an ISEP program.

 IFSA-Butler offers scholarships to students with demonstrated financial need.
 Any student who applies for an IFSA-Butler program may apply for a scholarship.
-Scholarship awards range from $500 for summer programs, $1,500 for semester programs, and $2,500 for full year programs.
+Scholarship awards range from $500 for summer programs, $1,500 for semester programs, and $2,500 for full-year programs.